Dynamic Line Rating: Expanding Transmission Grid Capacity for Clean Energy

 A big part of the world’s electricity decarbonization challenge lies in expanding transmission capacity for wind and solar power — and according to energy experts, Europe and the U.S. are falling behind on that task.
 Solving this problem will require a lot of new transmission on land and at sea.
 But using existing grid infrastructure more efficiently could help as well.

-That’s what dynamic line rating technologies do, by measuring high-voltage transmission line capacity in real-time, as opposed to relying on static measurements.
-Using DLR could reduce costly grid congestion and speed interconnection of renewables, according to a decade of pilot projects and studies.
+That’s what dynamic line rating technologies do, by measuring high-voltage transmission line capacity in real time, as opposed to relying on static measurements.
+Using DLR could reduce costly grid congestion and speed interconnection of renewables, according to the results of a decade of pilot projects and studies.

 “The move to an electrified, renewable-powered future is going to put more demand on the grid,” Hudson Gilmer, CEO of DLR provider LineVision, told GTM.
 “We just can’t build fast enough using the old approach.”